Attorneys say they’ll do whatever it takes to save life of Walmart shooting suspect

 El Paso lawyer Joe Spencer and San Antonio lawyer Mark Stevens make up the defense team.
 They wouldn’t speak about Crusius’ not-guilty plea.

 “The lives of countless people in this area in Texas and Mexico have been impacted tragically.
-It’s our feeling that if we talk too much about it in the press, it’s libel to make there pain worse,” Stevens said.
+It’s our feeling that if we talk too much about it in the press, it’s liable to make their pain worse,” Stevens said.

 However, they say everyone needs to hear both sides of the story.

-“People who were nowhere near this place have already made up there mind about what should happen,” Stevens said.
+“People who were nowhere near this place have already made up their mind about what should happen,” Stevens said.

 Before Thursday’s arraignment, El Paso District Attorney Jaime Esparza said he would seek the death penalty in this case.
 However, Crusius’ defense attorneys say they don’t morally agree with the death penalty.